Avoiding death by a thousand cuts in RevOps

 - Cleaning, enriching, and loading lists into a CRM or marketing database.
 In a typical large organization, there can be five to 20 file loads every week.

 - Using reports and SQL queries to find data governance issues and remediate them manually.
 For example, looking for inconsistencies between an order header and order line-item data or leads stuck in a “black hole” state in the funnel.
 RevOps often does this weekly.

 - Identifying “unmarketable leads” and duplicate records for removal.
 This is often done quarterly.

-Most of these tasks can be automated substantially, if not completely.
+Most of these tasks can be automated substantially, if not completely by using repetitive task software.
 No-code automation platforms like Openprise enable RevOps teams to automate, orchestrate, and integrate without knowing how to code or relying on IT for support.
 For example:

 - A B2C customer buys four million leads a year from seven websites.
 Roughly 10,000 leads are submitted by the vendors multiple times a day.
 Openprise automates the entire list loading process, incorporating data cleansing, email validation, and enrichment, matching against historical archive and active leads in Marketo; arbitrated among duplicate submissions to determine which vendor gets credit and generated lead disposition reports.